-Recent progress of widely tunable, CW THz sources based QCLs at room temperature
+Widely tunable CW QCLs THz sources at room temperature

+M. Razeghi

-M. Razeghi \ Northwestern University, USA \ E-mail: razeghi@eecs.northwestern.edu
+Northwestern University, USA

+E-mail: razeghi@eecs.northwestern.edu

-(Received December 30, 2017)
+(Received December 30, 2018)

 Abstract: The THz spectral region is of significant interest to the scientific community, but is one of the hardest regions to access with conventional technology.
 A wide range of compelling new applications are initiating a new revolution in THz technology, especially with regard to the development of compact and versatile devices for THz emission and detection.
 In this article, recent advances with regard to III-V semiconductor optoelectronics are explored with emphasis on how these advances will lead to the next generation of THz component technology.